ChrysBimokono/ChrysBimokono/README.md

 - 👋 Hi, I’m @ChrysBimokono
 - 👀 I’m a self-taught Programmer and Data Analyst
-- 🌱 I’m currently working as a Shopify Expert
+- 🌱 I’m currently working as a Devops Engineer

 <!---